 Last year in October, a letter to the editor of mine focusing on diversity in the environmental movement was published in the Alexandria Times.
 Click to read the piece.

-Find some informative videos about animal treatment, your carbon footprint, and more here.
+Find some informative videos and articles about animal treatment, your carbon footprint, and more here.
 More links will be added over time.

 Need some new items in your wardrobe?
 Instead of going to your nearest boutique or department store, try shopping second-hand.
 If you live in Belmopan, check out this post to find out where to go.